DavidGSola/pychatbot-semantic-kernel/README.md

 ## Features

 - **Chat interface:** A simple, easy-to-use chat interface for interacting with the chatbot.
+It supports talking to the agent by using Semantic Kernel audio to text services.
 - **Plan execution inspector:** See in real time how the Semantic Kernel interacts with your plugins.

 <p align="center">